 The right private hospital can almost double as a hotel, thanks to higher quality patient care.
-Patients in private hospitals are treated like true guests as they have the option to have private rooms, ensuite bathroom facilities, better hospital foods, extra visitor room.
+Patients in private hospitals are treated like guests as they have the option to have private rooms, ensuite bathroom facilities, better hospital foods, as well as extra visitor room.
 Some high-end private hospitals even have additional services such as laundry and grooming services (for long-term patients) and more.

-There is a recurring problem in public hospitals, that problem being the possibility of acquiring the best available tools and technology.
+A recurring problem in public hospitals is the lack of best available tools and technology, often due to lack of funding.
 Because the NHS answers directly to the government, there is a much longer and more complicated process to receiving better machinery and tools.

-Private hospitals don’t need to go through these many checks; therefore they always have access to the highest quality equipment.
+Meanwhile, private hospitals don’t need to go through these many checks.
+Hence, they always have access to the highest quality equipment, meaning patients can be treated sooner.

 No matter what type of medical attention you need, a private hospital will be able to treat you pretty much immediately.
 Public hospitals always have the problem of waiting times, especially for things like surgeries, as you’ll most likely be placed on a long waiting list.

-For example; the wait time for an oral surgery could be months or even a year, but with a private hospital the wait time could only be a small fraction of that time
+For example, the wait time for an oral surgery could be months or even a year, but with a private hospital the wait time could only be a small fraction of that time.
+Time is a valuable asset to all, and private hospitals will certainly provide you more.

 In public hospitals, there are usually nurses assigned to a large number of patients, again leaving patients with the feeling of having to wait for basic care.